-The Society for Historians of the Early American Republic awards book prizes to original monographs or collections of original essays that deal with the period 1776-1861.
-Certainly, some books that are considered cover a slightly broader time frame.
+The Society for Historians of the Early American Republic awards book prizes to original monographs that deal with the period 1776-1861 in America.
+Certainly, some books that we consider cover a slightly broader time frame than this.
 But in order to qualify, the book must make its primary scholarly contribution to the history of the early American republic.
-The book may treat virtually any aspect of history, including political, economic, social, or cultural history.
+Within that period, the book may treat virtually any aspect of history, including political, economic, social, or cultural history.
+In addition, let me emphasize that the book must be an original monograph or a collection of original essays.
 Editions of primary sources will not be considered, nor will new editions of old books or anthologies of previously published essays.

-The SHEAR Book Prize and the James Bradford Best Biography Prize
+The SHEAR Book Prize and James Bradford Best Biography Prize

-The James Bradford Biography Prize is awarded annually to the author of an original biography, broadly defined, of a person active during the era of the Early Republic.
+The James Bradford Biography Prize will be awarded annually to the author of an original biography, broadly defined, published in the previous year, of a person active during the era of the Early Republic.
 Editions of primary sources will not be considered, nor will new editions of old books or anthologies of previously published essays.
-The award is named in honor of James Bradford, who served as SHEAR Executive Director from 1994 to 2004.

-If you wish to make a nomination or nominations for the SHEAR Book Prize and James Bradford Best Biography Prize, please send one copy of each nominated book to the prize committee judges by March 1, 2020, whose addresses are below:
+If you wish to make a nomination or nominations for the SHEAR Book Prize and James Bradford Best Biography Prize, please send copies of books to the prize committee judges, whose addresses are below:

 Department of History